-What are Display Ads?
+What Are Display Ads?

-Let’s start from the basics.
+Let’s start with the basics.

-What are Native Ads?
+What Are Native Ads?

-In the ever-growing marketing world, ads are irreplaceable.
-Online ads have faced heavy criticism from the audience from time to time because of their obstructive nature.
+In the ever-growing advertising world, ads are irreplaceable.
+Online ads have occasionally faced heavy criticism from the audience because of their obstructive nature.
 However, they are still one of the most popular media advertising.

-Choosing between both the options can create a lot of confusion for publishers as they have their own unique advantages.
-Nevertheless, comparing and understanding both of these can help you figure out what works best for you.
+Choosing between both options can create a lot of confusion for publishers as they have unique advantages.
+Nevertheless, comparing and understanding both can help you determine what works best for you.

 As we’ve already covered what native and display ads are, let’s dive a little deeper to understand the differences between them for better clarity.